Messi-Q/Smart-Contract-Dataset/README.md

 we label the function __forwardFunds_ does not exist the reentrancy vulnerability, i.e., label = 0.

-Case 2:When function corresponding _call.value_ has not the _onlyOwner_ modifier constraint;
+Case 2: When function corresponding _call.value_ has not the _onlyOwner_ modifier constraint;
 we label the corresponding function exists the reentrancy vulnerability.

       ```